NikolaSander/cultural-evolution/readme.md

-### One Dataset - two complementary visualisations of cultural mobility over two centuries.
+## What Big Open Data Reveal About the Cultural Evolution

-#### Visualising the places of birth and death of famous people over the last two millennia.
+### One Dataset - two visualisations of the birth and death location of famous people over two centuries.

-Please visit www.nikolasander.com/culture-on-the-move
+Please visit www.nikolasander.com/cultural-evolution